A guide for car or motorcycle drivers with diabetes

 What you need to report

-Drivers don't need to tell DVA if their diabetes is treated by tablets, diet or both and they are free of the complications listed below.
+Drivers don't need to tell DVA if their diabetes is treated by diet and they are free of the complications listed below.
 Some people with diabetes develop associated problems that may affect their driving.

 By law you must tell DVA if any of the following apply: